University of New South Wales

 Entry requirements

-To gain entry into the Master of Business, an applicant must meet one of the following entry requirements:
+To gain entry into the Master of Business, applicants must meet one of the following entry requirements:

 - Completion of a bachelor's degree with honours in the same or a related discipline from a recognised institution.